avanpo/leech-decoding/README.md

 This library aims to efficiently implement several different Leech lattice decoders.

+For a discussion of the original, cryptographically safe integer implementation, please see my thesis at the Cryptology ePrint [archive](https://eprint.iacr.org/2016/1050).

 ## Contents

 - *leech.h:* Header file containing constants and declarations of all integer decoders.